VIN Check Switzerland

 Auction and Sales Records

 Access auction and sales records, including up to 10 photos, to see the car’s true condition before it was imported to Switzerland.
+This section also explains details about the damage the cars suffered during the auction.

 Maurice bought a used 2014 Dodge Grand from an online seller he found in Bern.
 The car was imported into the US in very good condition.
 According to the seller, the car’s status is clean without any flaws.